 Social Security costs are also expected to increase as a percentage of GDP through 2038 before leveling off through 2092.
 The program has its own separate revenue stream—the Old-Age and Survivors Insurance and Disability Insurance trust funds—but those funds are projected to be insufficient to cover costs.
 Read more on our Social Security page.

 Categories of Spending over Time

-Note: Data are from GAO's 2017 alternative simulation.
-The alternative simulation assumes that health care cost containment mechanisms, including those enacted in the Patient Protection and Affordable Care Act, are not sustained over the long term (the Baseline Extended simulation assumes that they reduce health care costs over the long term).
-This projection does not reflect the effects of legislation enacted after September 30, 2017.
+Notes: Data are from GAO's 2019 alternative simulation.
+The alternative simulation assumes that health care cost containment mechanisms, including those enacted in the Patient Protection and Affordable Care Act, are not sustained over the long term (the baseline extended simulation assumes that they reduce excess health care cost growth over the long term).
 Read about the assumptions underlying this simulation.

 Fiscal Exposures Also Drive Federal Spending

 The federal fiscal outlook also faces risks from other fiscal exposures — responsibilities, programs, and activities that may either legally commit the federal government or create the expectation for future federal spending.
-Examples are responses to natural disasters, pension guarantees, financial crises, and ensuring care for veterans.
-Some of these fiscal exposures have increased over the past decade due to external events, trends, and the government’s response to them.
-Increased attention to fiscal exposures will be important both for understanding those risks and enhancing oversight of federal resources.
+Examples of these fiscal risks are responses to natural disasters, pension guarantees, and financial crises.
+Some of these fiscal exposures have increased over the past decade due to external events and trends, and the government’s response to them.
+Increased attention to risks from fiscal exposures will be important both for understanding those risks and enhancing oversight of federal resources.

 Senior Advisor, Debt & Fiscal Issues